AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/grouping-calculation-between-two-fields-aggregated-in-grouping.md

    >aggregator.displayformat
    >```   >
    >
    >used for the Planned Hours column converts minutes to hours.
-Because the Planned Hours field was used as a placeholder, this line doesn’t need to be adjusted.
+Because the Planned Hours field was used as a placeholder, this line doesn't need to be adjusted.
    >
    >
    >The    >